 - Verification: The advantage of dealing with third-party fraud is the availability of a victim that will confirm when fraud is happening.
-The verification step refers to the process of making contact with the identity owner to obtain that confirmation.
+The verification step refers to the process of making contact with the identity owner to obtain that confirmation and may involve identity resolution.
 It does require some thought and discipline to make sure that the contact information used leads to the identity owner—and not to the fraudster.

-Over the coming weeks, I’ll be exploring first-party fraud, synthetic identity fraud, and account takeover fraud and how a layered fraud management strategy can help keep your business and customers safe from all types.
-Let us know if you’d like to learn more about how Experian is using our identity expertise, data, and analytics to detect and prevent fraud.
+In a series of articles, we’ll be exploring first-party fraud, synthetic identity fraud, and account takeover fraud and how a layered fraud management solution can help keep your business and customers safe and manage third-party fraud detection, first-party fraud, synthetic identity fraud, and account takeover fraud prevention.
+Let us know if you’d like to learn more about how Experian is using our identity expertise, data, and analytics to create robust fraud prevention solutions.

 2 2023 U.S. Identity and Fraud Report, Experian.